 What happens in a session?

-Parents meet together with the mediator, either in person or on Zoom.
+Parents meet together with the mediator on Zoom (in-person arrangements can be accomodated).
 The Kids First mediator helps parents think about topics from their child’s perspective, encourages respectful dialogue, and identifies child-focused solutions when parents reach an impasse.
 When parents agree on any issue, Kids First will provide a written summary of the parenting plan.
 Parents can review the plan with their attorney before it becomes final.
 Parenting plans are tailored to children’s needs and individualized to a particular family.

 At either parent’s request, the Kids First mediator can provide information or resources related to parenting across households.